Run multiple XSAT Validators

 vim .env

-Configure the .env
+**Configure the `.env` File**

-file.
+Below is an example `.env` file.
 Update the values as needed.
 By default, it is configured for the mainnet, but you can modify it for the Hayek testnet if required.

 # Network name | testnet